 A student may be suspended, transferred to an alternative placement, expelled, referred for police investigation, and/or prosecuted for engaging in any written, physical, or verbal aggression, intimidation, discrimination, or abusive conduct of any school employee or student at school or a school-related activities regardless of location or circumstance, including but not limited to bullying, cyber-bullying, hazing, or retaliation.

-District policy may be found at SS-100 Conduct and Discipline.
-Antelope Elementary's policy may be found at https://antelope.davis.k12.ut.us/school-information/behavior-plan or a copy may be obtained in the school office.
+District policy may be found at 5S-100 Conduct and Discipline.
+For incidents of harassment (unwelcome conduct based on a protected class) and discrimination, please refer to 11IR-100.